 If you don’t have technical experience to build an app, no problem – you can hire app developers.
 Read more about tips and cost of hiring a mobile app developer.

 Now let’s get back to other cost-related aspects of app development.

 Design is the creation of a plan or convention for the construction of an object, system or measurable human interaction – this is what we find in Wikipedia.
 A famous quote from Steve Jobs adds that design is not just what it looks like and feels like, design is how it works.
 In mobile app development design implies aspects like visual design, user interfaces and UX, logos, icons, branding, wireframes, etc.

-App design is an integral part to the question of cost to make an app.
+App design is an integral part of the cost to make an app.
 What are the factors impacting it?

 If you want to hire a professional senior designer, be ready to pay up to $150 per hour or even more.
-At the same time, the less experienced designer can take only $45/hour.
+At the same time, a less experienced designer can take only $45/hour.

 The cost of designers for hire in different parts of the world varies: USA & Canada – $50-250 per hour, Australia – $50-$150, Western Europe &UK – $35-170, Eastern Europe – $25-150, Asia – $10-80.